LineFlowDP/LineFlowDP/README.md

 ### Data Preprocess

-Put the downloaded dataset into "datasets/original/" folder, then run "preprocess_data.py" to get the preprocessed data, the preprocessed data will be stored in "datasets/preprocessed_data/" folder.
+Put the downloaded dataset into `datasets/original/` folder, then run `"preprocess_data.py"` to get the preprocessed data, the preprocessed data will be stored in `datasets/preprocessed_data/` folder.

 ### Getting Java Source Files

-Run the "Extract Java source code.py" file to get the Java source code in csv files, the Java source code will be saved in the "sourcecode/" folder.
+Run the `"Extract Java source code.py"` file to get the Java source code in csv files, the Java source code will be saved in the `sourcecode/` folder.

 ### Extracting Program Dependency Graphs

 We use the PropertyGraph tool to extract program dependency graphs (PDG) in this repository  [github](https://github.com/Zanbrachrissik/PropertyGraph), Thanks to them for providing such a handy tool!

-Then put the PDG file in the "sourcecode/[PROJECT]/[VERSION]/PDG" folder, such as "sourcecode/activemq/activemq-5.0.0/PDG".
+Then put the PDG file in the `sourcecode/[PROJECT]/[VERSION]/PDG` folder, such as `sourcecode/activemq/activemq-5.0.0/PDG`.